Search trains by:

 Tempting dishes and regional specialities with a Central European theme are freshly prepared and cooked on board by experienced chefs using local and seasonal ingredients.
 Menus are composed with care to ensure they appeal to all tastes.
 Special dietary requirements can be accommodated though should always be advised in advance.

 East from Budapest to Istanbul, via Lajosmize, Kecskemet, Sighişoara, Braşov, Veliko Turnovo, Kazanlak.

-Take in four countries in this four day memorable land cruise travelling East from the banks of the Danube to the shores of the Bosphorus, encountering the stunning scenery and ancient architecture of Transylvania and rural Bulgaria along the way or vice versa.
+Take in four countries in this four day/three night memorable land cruise travelling East from the banks of the Danube to the shores of the Bosphorus, encountering the stunning scenery and ancient architecture of Transylvania and rural Bulgaria along the way or vice versa.

 Later there is free time in Kecskemét, which features an art nouveau town hall in the main square, the Luther-Palace, and the Hungarian Museum of Photography.
 Back on board, enjoy a drink in the Lounge car as the train crosses the Great Hungarian Plain and dine as the journey to Transylvania continues.

 Day 2 Sighişoara, Braşov.
 On awaking one is treated to a picturesque fairy tale town.
 This is Sighişoara, rumoured to be the birthplace of Dracula.
 One of the best-preserved medieval towns in Europe, burgher houses and ornate churches line its streets.

 Luncheon is served whilst the train travels to Braşov, for an afternoon tour of Bran Castle, known as Dracula’s Castle.
 This castle was the family home of Queen Marie of Romania, the granddaughter of Queen Victoria and the British-born consort of the Romanian King, from 1914-27.
 Whilst dining the train climbs over the Carpathian Mountains on the way to Bulgaria.